EchoMAV/docs/docs/compile_l4t.md

 ### Download and Setup Necessary Files

-Note that you will need to create an NVIDIA developer account and login to download, so if you do not have a developer account please [set that up](https://developer.nvidia.com/login) before proceeding.
+Note that you may need to create an NVIDIA developer account and login to download, so if you do not have a developer account please [set that up](https://developer.nvidia.com/login) before proceeding.
-Next you will need to download three packages from Nvidia: [Driver Package (BSP), Sample Root Filesystem and Driver Package (BSP) Sources](https://developer.nvidia.com/embedded/jetson-linux).
+Next you will need to download three packages from Nvidia: [Driver Package (BSP), Sample Root Filesystem and Driver Package (BSP) Sources 35.4.1](https://developer.nvidia.com/embedded/jetson-linux-r3541).

 > These instructions were developed using Jetson Linux 35.3.1.
 These instructions _may_ continue to work for future releases,   but proceed with caution.